ThinkIQ-Labs/OPC-UA-Nodeset-WebAPI/README.md

 *Note: Properties are flat-listed for the whole nodeset.
 To contextualize which node a property belongs to, use the parent node id, which could point to a data variable or an object type, for instance.*

-- GET /NodesetProject/id/NodesetModel/uri/Property: to obtain all object types in a nodeset
+- GET /NodesetProject/id/NodesetModel/uri/Property: to obtain all properties in a nodeset
-- GET /NodesetProject/id/NodesetModel/uri/Property/nodeId: to obtain an object types in a nodeset by node id
+- GET /NodesetProject/id/NodesetModel/uri/Property/nodeId: to obtain a property in a nodeset by node id

 > Roadmap: CRUD properties, more detailed information on property by nodeId